devenkhatri/dhimahi-preview-site/content/insights/choose-right-tools-sme.md

 tags: ["CRM", "ERP", "HR", "SME", "Software Selection"]
 ---

-# Choosing the Right Tools: CRM, ERP, and HR for SMEs

 Buy what you'll use.
 A simple guide to avoid overpaying for software.